Yaaradi Nee Mohini: Production

 Mithran R. Jawahar, an associate of Selvaraghavan, made his directorial debut with this film, which is a remake of Selvaraghavan's Telugu film Aadavari Matalaku Arthale Verule (2007), while Jyothika was offered the female lead role, but she opted out of the contract due to her wedding arrangements and plans.
+Asin was offered the role but didn’t sign the dotted lines due to date clashes with her Bollywood projects.
 She was later replaced by Nayanthara.
 The film's original climax was ambiguous whether the lead characters reunite; post-release, it was changed to show them definitively reuniting.

 Soundtrack

 The music of Yaaradi Nee Mohini was scored by Yuvan Shankar Raja, who had composed the music for the original film as well.
 The first release of the soundtrack, released on 9 February 2008, contained five tracks, which were all retained from the original version with the song "Manasa Manninchamma" missing initially.
 Later, a version of "Paalakattu Pakkathile" from Vietnam Veedu (1970), remixed by D. Imman, was recorded and included in the film; the producers decided to bring out a second release.
-This release features 16 tracks, including the earlier released five songs, two more versions of the song "Engeyo Paartha" (sung by Karthik and Naveen, respectively), two more remixes of the song "Paalakattu Pakkathile" (remixed by Dharan), the Tamil version of "Manasa Manninchamma", "Penne Ennai Kodu", the song "The Person Is The Looser"[sic], which runs during the opening credits apart from four "film score tracks".
+This release features 16 tracks, including the earlier released five songs, two more versions of the song "Engeyo Paartha" (sung by Karthik and Naveen, respectively), two more remixes of the song "Paalakattu Pakkathile" (remixed by Dharan), the Tamil version of "Manasa Manninchamma", "Penne Ennai Kodu", the song "The Person Is The Loser", which runs during the opening credits apart from four "film score tracks".
 The lyrics were provided by Na.
 Muthukumar.